Yarbles/bookstore/README.txt

 ————— REID THE BEST BOOKS ————

-Description: A mock-website for a Booksite in Drupal Copyright 2015, Reid Baldwin
+Description: A mock-website for a bookstore in Drupal Copyright 2015, Reid Baldwin
 License: Creative Commons
 Framework Used: Drupal 7.37
+Theme used: Bootstrap

-Directions: Import the compressed database ‘bookstore’ provided in the bookstore/sites folder.
+Directions: Import the compressed database ‘bookstore.sql.gz’ provided in the bookstore/sites/db-backup folder.

 Set up a localhost at port 8888.
 Open a browser to that address and when prompted by the Drupal interface, set your database to the following configuration: